hide

 While in Peru you’ll find activity and culture aplenty, whether you want to sample fine cuisine in the cities or feed macaws from a rainforest riverboat.
 Climb the peaks of the Andes, then cool off with a swim in the Pacific.
 Or you can just get caught up in some of the citywide festivals, many of which last for days.
 No matter your preference, life in Peru will offer a great deal, and the income from a TEFL position will be plenty to satisfy your needs and your curiosity.

 Demand for TEFL has risen in recent years, as Peru has experienced sustained economic growth since 1993.
-If you want to teach kids, there are plenty of international schools to apply to that are on the lookout for experienced TEFL teachers.
+If you want to teach kids, there are plenty of TEFL jobs in Peru , such as at international schools, that are on the lookout for experienced TEFL teachers.
 Meanwhile, TEFL newbies interested in teaching English abroad can look to voluntary positions in the rural mountains.
 Business English is growing in popularity, and the tourist industry means that many Peruvians want to brush up on their language skills.
 In addition to global businesses and exports of natural resources, TEFL in Peru has also been on the rise due to the increasing presence of conservation efforts keen to preserve the remaining expanses of rainforests.
 In total, the atmosphere has proven to be very open to new TEFL instructors, making Peru an excellent place to begin your TEFL career .

 Download our teaching English in Latin America guide